The Depression Tracker

 Physical exercise can improve mood and, thus, the additional manifestations of depression.
 One is recommended to set goals and celebrate each milestone, as well as engage in social activities and spend more times with friends, and family members.
 Talking about your feelings and educating yourself on depression can also help.

-Fighting depression with CareClinic app
+Fight Depression with the CareClinic app

 The CareClinic depression tracking app can offer valuable support in fighting depression.
 It can serve as a diary in which you will log the different symptoms experienced, as well as a medication reminder.
 It will ensure that you adhere to your current treatment plan, but also be useful for making any necessary adjustments.
 Thanks to the monthly health report, you can track your progress and feel more in control whereas your condition is concerned.